 Criterion Guideline You need to hold employer's liability insurance and public liability insurance.
 None.
-You need to hold products liability insurance cover extending to wrongful 'Wrongful advice' and 'failure to perform' are specialized forms of insurance cover not

-Criterion Guideline advice and failure to perform.
+Criterion Guideline You need to hold products liability insurance extending to wrongful advice and failure to perform.
 Your insurance cover must be wide enough to cover all of your work and services of surveying, designing, installing, testing, servicing and maintaining security system installations.
-The limit of indemnity for any one event and also in total for any one twelve month period of insurance needs to be not less than one million pounds sterling. necessarily included in ordinary business policies.
+The limit of indemnity for any one event and also in total for any one twelve month period of insurance needs to be not less than one million pounds sterling.
+'Wrongful advice' and 'failure to perform' are specialized forms of insurance cover not necessarily included in ordinary business policies.
 We advise you to check the scope and extent of your cover before you apply for approval.
-Some of your commercial contracts may require you to hold cover for more than one million pounds sterling.
+Some of your commercial contracts are likely to require you to hold cover for more than one million pounds sterling.